BlockstreamResearch/bip-frost-dkg/README.md

 TODO: Say something about dishonest majority here, not only in the list below.

 Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.
-The equality check protocol serves an abstraction of a secure broadcast mechanism with limited functionality:
+The equality check protocol serves an abstraction of a secure broadcast mechanism with limited functionality (TODO: this may be a confusing way to introduce the realtionship between equality check and broadcast.
+E.g., it doesn't only have limited functionality, it has more functionality as in broadcast only a single party broadcasts):
 Its only purpose is to check that, at the end of SimplPedPod, all participants have established an identical protocol transcript.

 Our goal is to turn SimplPedPop into a standalone DKG protocol without external dependencies.